mandlerajeev/mandlerajeev/README.md

 - 👋 Hi, I’m @mandlerajeev
-- 👀 I’m interested in coding
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning Devops
+- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me ...
+- 📫 How to reach me https://linktr.ee/rajeevmandle

 <!---
 mandlerajeev/mandlerajeev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.